Cordelia Griffith: Domestic career

 In 2020, Griffith played for Sunrisers in the Rachael Heyhoe Flint Trophy.
 She appeared in 4 matches, scoring 84 runs at an average of 21.00, with a best of 41 against Western Storm.
 In December 2020, it was announced that Griffith was one of the 41 female cricketers that had signed a full-time domestic contract.
 In 2021, she was Sunrisers' leading run-scorer in the Rachael Heyhoe Flint Trophy, with 273 runs at an average of 39.00.
 She hit two half-centuries, including 91 made against Southern Vipers.
 She was also her side's leading run-scorer in the Charlotte Edwards Cup, with 129 runs including one half-century.
 Griffith also played for Manchester Originals in The Hundred, scoring 20 runs in five innings.
 In 2022, she played eight matches for Sunrisers, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, and was the side's second-highest run-scorer in the Rachael Heyhoe Flint Trophy, with 178 runs including two half-centuries.
 She also played four matches for Manchester Originals in The Hundred.

+In 2023, she played 14 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, and was the side's leading run-scorer in the Charlotte Edwards Cup, with 205 runs including two half-centuries.
+She also played six matches for Oval Invincibles in The Hundred, scoring 64 runs.

+Griffith top scored for Sunrisers with 57 off 68 balls as they defeated South East Stars to win the 2024 Rachael Heyhoe Flint Trophy final on 21 September 2024.
+Overall in 2024, she played 18 matches for Sunrisers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring four half-centuries.

+In October 2024, she signed a professional contract for Essex Women ahead of the 2025 women's domestic cricket restructure.

 Griffith has also played for various England age-group and academy sides, as well as appearing in the 2013 Super Fours for Sapphires.